gregr/ina/nscheme/README.md

     platform-specific?
 Racket efficiently supports interruption features that JS can't.
   * high level synchronizable actions interface
     * as in Concurrent ML, or Racket synchronizable events
+    * Instead of `X/enable-break` variants of `X` to safely perform the op or break, but not both, provide a synchronizable event for temporarily enabled breaks, e.g., `(sync (choice-evt X break-evt))`.
+      Also provide a `timeout-evt` for similar orthogonality.

 ### syntax extensions
 * light extensions